 It's a shame that Leland cut a scene from the film before pressing their DL2 laserdiscs.
 I'm excited at the ability to offer Time Warp's alternate climax scene with Dexter, which makes it the preferred version of DL2E.
 And, in addition to Dragon's Lair, Space Ace and Time Warp, the future just might even bring more games to your Merlin, Dexter and Cinematronics hardware combination!
 Not to mention that all games in a Merlin-Dx system are completely switchable on the fly from the game's control panel, without ever needing to open your game cabinet!
 So, consider the benefit of Dexter as a long term solution for aging players and discs, and save the DL2 discs for people who need them in their Leland cabinets.

-Dexter's video will also include literally dozens of authentic, 1984-style still-images for all of DL2E's text requirements... as if the game had been released in 1984.
+The Dexter video also includes literally dozens of authentic, 1984-style still-images for all of DL2E's text requirements - as if the game had been released in 1984.